piegope/doc/docs/en/rdm/windows/commands/view/layout/index.md

 The ***Layout*** section located in the ***View*** tab includes several options for changing the display of {{ en.RDM }}.
 It is possible to enable/disable certain windows and tabs to customize your experience.
 ![Layout Section](https://webdevolutions.azureedge.net/docs/en/rdm/windows/RDMWin2026.png)

 Most tabbed windows can be moved and docked as you wish.
 This applies to the default styles (***Ribbon*** or ***Menu***).
-To learn more about this feature, see our [Docking](/rdm/windows/user-interface/customization/docking/) topic.
+To learn more about this feature, see [Docking](/rdm/windows/user-interface/customization/docking/).
 The table below lists each option available in this section and provides a brief description of each.

 <table>
 	<tr>